phonetworks/pho-lib-graph/README.md

 | out      |               | Lists outgoing edges                                      | array\<EdgeList\> |
 | all      |               | Lists all edges, both incoming and outgoing.              | array\<EdgeList\> |
 | to       | ID $node_id   | Lists edges in between this node and the node in question | array\<EdgeList\> |

+## Extending Lib-Graph

+Lib-Graph comes with "protected" methods that you can override to extend the functionality of the library.

+For Graph and SubGraph:

+* onAdd(NodeInterface $node): called at the end of add(NodeInterface $node) function.
+* onRemove(ID $node_id): called at the end of remove(ID $node_id) function.
+* hydratetGet(ID $node_id): called when get(ID $node_id) can't find the object in $nodes.
+Enables you to access $node_ids to fetch the object from external sources.
+* hydratedMembers(): called when members() can't find any objects in $nodes.
+Enables you to access $node_ids to fetch the objects from external sources.

+For Edge:

+* hydratedHead(): called when head() can't find the head node.
+Enables you to access $head_id to fetch it from external sources.
+* hydratedTail(): called when tail() can't find the tail node.
+Enables you to access $tail_id to fetch it from external sources.
+* hydratedPredicate(): called when predicate() can't find the predicate object.
+Enables you to access $predicate_label to recreate it or fetch from external sources.

+For Node and SubGraph:

+* hydratedContext(): called when context() can't find the context.
+Enables you to access $context_id to fetch it from external sources.

 ## License